ArmandFS/yolo_obj_detection/README.md

 # yolo_obj_detection
 This repository is a side project on me tinkering with the YOLO object detection model.
-Possibly YoloV8
+It's a human faces detection project.